 5. Nuts and Seeds for Stress Relief

-Nicotine withdrawal often triggers anxiety and restlessness.
+Breaking habits can trigger anxiety and restlessness.
 Nuts and seeds are perfect because they contain healthy fats, magnesium, and protein — nutrients that calm your nervous system and steady your energy.

 - Almonds: Support brain and heart health.